Approved. Relevant. Convenient.

 Ethics, Criminal Vocabulary and Note Taking

-In the course, you will: Develop note-taking techniques and symbols to increase accuracy when interpreting in the consecutive mode.
-Sharpen analytical skills to evaluate what constitutes ethical and unethical behavior by the interpreter when serving in legal cases.
 Acquire English and Spanish criminal court vocabulary related to: Expert Witness Testimony on Crime Scene Evidence Collection, Violation of Probation Hearing, and Direct Examination of a Witness.

 Credits: 16 Texas CEUs (including 6 for ethics)